Our Practices

 The early church didn’t have the New Testament.
 They were the ones who were writing and living it, but that doesn’t mean we don’t benefit from the same teaching of the Apostles.
 We have their words, their teaching, and the examples of their lives and we find that from the Gospels through Revelation.

 How does this work today?
 Every believer is called to commune with the Lord every day through His word.
-We call this devoted to scripture, or in other word, to the teaching of the Apostles.
+We call this devoted to scripture, or in other words, to the teaching of the Apostles.
 Everyone in the fellowship also has specific gifts given by the Holy Spirit…and the responsibility to use them.

 When the entire fellowship is in the word individually every day, then during the gatherings all have insights to share, questions to ask, and teaching to give.
 This is in contrast to the modern, traditional approach of everyone listening, or consuming, what one person teaches.